Near neighbor survey

 - Awareness of the wastewater treatment plants is highest among Magnolia and Woodinville residents.

-- Since 2013, awareness of wastewater treatment plants has increased among Renton residents and stayed flat among Magnolia and Woodinville residents.
+- Since 2015, awareness of wastewater treatment plants has increased among Magnolia residents, declined slightly among Renton residents and stayed flat among Woodinville Residents.

-- A strong majority of residents both overall and within in all three areas continue to say the treatment plants in their areas have been good neighbors.
+- A majority of residents both overall and within in all three areas continue to say the treatment plants in their areas have been good neighbors, however there has been a decline over all and among the Magnolia and Renton areas.

 - The most common reasons cited for why the treatment plants are good neighbors are: the lack of any problems generally, hidden from sight, no offending odor, and attractive landscaping.

-- Only one in five (15%) residents overall say they have experienced a negative impact from the treatment plants in their area.
+- Two-in-ten (21%) of residents overall say they have experienced a negative impact from the treatment plants in their area.

 - Responding to concerns within 24 hours and maintaining landscaping around treatment plants are the highest overall priorities for residents.